 Syria is one of the most complex and dynamic humanitarian crises in the world today.
-As the Syria crisis enters its seventh year, 13.5 million people require humanitarian assistance, including 4.6 million people in need trapped in besieged and hard-to-reach areas.
+As the Syria crisis enters its eighth year, 13.5 million people require humanitarian assistance, including 4.6 million people in need trapped in besieged and hard-to-reach areas.
 Over half of the population has been forced from their homes, and many people have been displaced multiple times.

 In addition, humanitarian access to people in need in Syria remains constrained by the ongoing conflict.

 The Emergency Telecommunications Cluster (ETC) was activated in Syria on 14 January 2013 to provide shared security telecommunications and internet connectivity services to the humanitarian community responding to the crisis.
 The ETC is operating under the Whole of Syria (WoS) approach which comprises activities in Turkey, Lebanon and Jordan for an effective humanitarian response inside Syria.

 to activate your subscription and receive e-mail notifications.

 Security telecommunications are vital for the safety and security of staff operating on the ground.
 The ETC will establish common Communications Centres (COMCEN) in operational hubs in Aleppo, Homs and Qamishli.

 Mains electricity from the Syrian government grid is usually run on a schedule of ‘x’ hours on, ‘x’ hours off.
 As a result of this instability most of the UN hubs and offices rely on petrol generators to maintain a continuous power supply.

 In addition to damaged infrastructure as a consequence of the conflict, regular power outages impact the entire communication network in Syria.